Espresso martini: Recipes

 The recipes for an espresso martini vary depending on the source.
-Traditionally, they include Kahlúa or Tia Maria.
+Traditionally, they include a type of coffee liqueur, with well known brands like Kahlúa or Tia Maria.

 Difford's Guide

 Difford's Guide recommends 1.5 USoz of vodka, 1 USoz of hot espresso coffee, and 2/3 USoz of coffee liqueur.
 The ingredients are poured into a shaker filled with ice.
 The mixture is then shaken, fine strained and poured into a chilled martini glass.
 The drink is garnished with coffee beans (and perhaps a twist of lemon zest) and served.

 Popularity

 The drink had a surge in popularity in the early 2020s.
 This popularity was met with apprehension by bartenders due to the time and effort required to prepare the drink.

 Variants

 There can be slight twists made to the classic espresso martini recipe.
-Examples include adding Cointreau and Chocolate sauce to make a Chocolate Orange Espresso Martini, or adding Marshmallow syrup to make a Toasted Marshmallow Espresso Martini.
+Examples include adding Cointreau and chocolate sauce to make a Chocolate Orange Espresso Martini, or adding marshmallow syrup to make a Toasted Marshmallow Espresso Martini.